Harshsinghal2415/Graph_Visualizer/README.md

 ## Draw your own graphs and visualize the most common graph algorithms

-This web application allows you to draw a graph from zero, with possibility of directed and weighted edges, and visualize different algorithms for graphs known in CS.
+This allows you to draw a graph from zero, with possibility of directed and weighted edges, and visualize different algorithms for graphs known in CS.

 ## Features
 - Draw a graph, with undirected/directed and unweighted/weighted edges